Administrative Policies and Procedures Manual - Policy 2100: Sustainability

-The Campus Sustainability Council will identify funding for sustainability projects proposed by students, faculty, and staff and provide work-study opportunities for students.
+The Office of Sustainability will identify funding for sustainability projects and provide work-study opportunities for students.
 The University will also help boost the State's sustainability industry by increasing demand for clean energy, clean cars, recycled products, and green building materials.

 A broad network of University employees supports the educational and research activities of the University.
 The network provides the facilities, transportation, landscape, utilities, communications, and administrative foundation necessary to operate the University.
 University operations expend the majority of the overall resources consumed by UNM; therefore the following goals have been developed to incorporate sustainability into University operations.